-A written payment plan request must be submitted to the Director for Long Term Services and Supports, Rate Analysis Department at the below address
+The written request for an informal review must be submitted to the Director, Rate Analysis Department at the below address.

 Texas Health and Human Services Commission Rate Analysis Department, MC H-400 P.O.
 Box 149030 Austin, TX 78714-9030